El with tail

 El with tail (Ӆ ӆ; italics: Ӆ ӆ) is a letter of the Cyrillic script.
 Its form is derived from the Cyrillic letter el (Л л) by adding a tail to the right leg.

-El with tail is used in the alphabet of the Kildin Sami language, where it is located between Л and М. This letter represents the voiceless alveolar lateral fricative //ɬ//, like the pronunciation of ll in the Welsh language.
+El with tail is used in the alphabet of the Kildin Sami language and Ter Sami language, where it is located between Л and М. This letter represents the voiceless alveolar lateral fricative //ɬ//, like the pronunciation of ll in the Welsh language.

 In the Khanty language, it is sometimes used as a substitute for Ԯ, while in the Itelmen language, it is sometimes used as a substitute for Ԓ, in both cases also to represent //ɬ//.